zenmcmillan/fitLit/README.md

 https://github.com/Jesuitman - Lex Hastings

 ## Learning Goals:
--Use object and array prototype methods to perform data manipulation.
+- Use object and array prototype methods to perform data manipulation.
--Create a user interface that is easy to use and displays information in a clear way.
+- Create a user interface that is easy to use and displays information in a clear way.
--Write DRY, reusable code that follows SRP and trends toward function purity -Implement a robust testing suite using TDD.
+- Write DRY, reusable code that follows SRP and trends toward function purity
+- Implement a robust testing suite using TDD.
--Make network requests to retrieve data.
+- Make network requests to retrieve data.
--Collaborate productively and professionally as a team.
+- Collaborate productively and professionally as a team.
 Ensure all team members are able to be heard and contribute throughout the project.

 ## Major Wins:
 ### Joey: